CS

 The Hyundai i30 Sedan uses a Petrol producing 117kW and 191Nm of torque, sent through a manual to a FWD layout.
 It covers the 0-100km/h sprint in 9.4 seconds.

 The BYD Seal 6 has the clear power advantage at 130kW vs 117kW.
+In the real-world sprint, the BYD Seal 6 is 0.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort